Sora rail might be one more reason to start this bird season earlier than usual

-We began the hunt poling along the right side of the marsh paralleling a dike which defined its edge.
+We began the hunt poling along the right side of the marsh paralleling a dike that defined its edge.
 The inside boats were venturing as far as they would dare toward dry land, and extra effort was visibly needed in the more shallow water.
 I had the left wing where the poling was easier, and the first birds we jumped seemed to be keeping to, or jumping and flying toward, the dike.
 Despite not getting any of the first few shots, my colleagues were connecting and there were birds down in short order.

-Our group was shooting a mix of small bore shotguns.
+Our group was shooting a mix of small-bore shotguns.
 I shot a 20-gauge side-by-side with open chokes, while my father shot a 20-gauge auto.
 Our other companions shot a 28-gauge over-and-under and a .410 pump.
 For these small birds, light guns are all that is needed and open chokes are a must.
 Most shots were made at less than 20 yards, and I’d wager some as close as 20 feet.

 Slow and ungainly as they are, the rails present some difficult shooting.
-The rice grows as tall as a man in some spots, making it necessary for both gunner and guide to stand.
+The rice grows as tall as a man in some spots, making it necessary for both the gunner and guide to stand.
 Anyone who has ever tried to stand two people in a canoe will note the delicate nature of this proposition.
-Then add in swinging, and shooting at a quarry, and pushing the boat–it becomes not if someone falls in but when.
-This trip my father’s boat would be the only casualty, and despite the fact that he ended up with wet pants, the prolific shooting kept his spirits up.
+Then add in swinging, and shooting at a quarry, and pushing the boat—it becomes not if someone falls in but when.
+On this trip, my father’s boat would be the only casualty, and despite the fact that he ended up with wet pants, the prolific shooting kept his spirits up.

 The shooting came steadily, with guns trading back and forth for several hours.
 Each shot was followed with a shout of either “bird down” or “miss,” and each successful attempt was “marked.”
 Like marking downed American woodcock or other upland birds, being able to successfully recover small birds in thick cover without a dog is a very difficult task.
-As a visual aid to locating birds, blaze orange markers were thrown, essentially a floating dowel and water bottle combination spray painted orange.
-These markers kept track of downed birds while allowing the us to focus on other flushes that might occur.
+As a visual aid to locating birds, blaze orange markers were thrown, essentially a floating dowel and water bottle combination spray-painted orange.
+These markers kept track of downed birds while allowing us to focus on other flushes that might occur.

 We pushed back and forth across the marsh through short and tall rice, across open water, and through impenetrable patches of bur marigold covered with bees.
 Sometimes birds were spotted running ahead, and just as quickly lost to sight again as they ducked back into cover.
 As the hours passed too quickly, I found myself falling into rhythm.
 Anticipating the forward pushes of the boat, tucking my front foot under the toe board in the boat to help maintain balance, and making some clean shots across the marsh.
 Our final push of the day produced as much shooting as the first, and we even ended the day by jumping several birds within yards of the moored prams.